Remembering Queen Adelaide

 Queen Adelaide was also passionate about the rights of children.
 She supported the abolition of slavery in England, while she tried to persuade the King to reform parliament and modernize it by extending the vote to those who had previously been not been eligible.

-After the death of King William, Queen Adelaide moved into Witley Court in Worcestershire, from 1842 until 1846.
-She also stayed at Gopsall Hall (now part of the crown estate) in Leicestershire, where she was deeply attached to the locals.
+After the death of King William, Queen Adelaide moved into Witley Court in Worcestershire, where she lived from 1842 until 1846.
+She also stayed at Gopsall Hall (now part of the Crown Estate) in Leicestershire, where she was deeply attached to the locals.
 One time, when she was about to see the people in Measham, the public were told to meet her by horses and carriages.
 One man was so desperate to meet Queen Adelaide that he rode in a bathtub pulled by a mule.
 The Queen greeted him nevertheless.

 Her last public appearance was during the laying the foundation stone of the church of St. John the Evangelist, Great Stanmore.
 When she died, the east window was dedicated to her memory.